rit-spex/SPEX-Project-Definition-Documents/README.md

 # SPEX Standard - Project Design Document
-This is an RIT Space Exploration Standard defining guidelines for content and formatting of project design documents.
+This is an RIT Space Exploration Standard defining guidelines for content and formatting of project design documents (PDDs).

 ## When should I use this template?
 This document is intended for a member of RIT Space Exploration to bring forward an idea for a project to be conducted under the RIT SPEX banner.